 - Cornell University (J.D.
 2016, Concentration in Advocacy; Dean's List; CALI Awards for highest grade in Dispute Resolution Practicum course and Mediation: Theory and Practice course; Round of 16, Willem C. Vis International Commercial Arbitration Moot); Bates College (B.A.
 2013, Political Economy)

-- Ohio, New York, U.S. District Courts for the Northern District of Ohio and Western District of Michigan, and U.S. Immigration Court
+- Ohio; New York; U.S. District Courts for the Northern District of Ohio, Western District of Michigan, District of South Carolina, and Southern District of West Virginia; and U.S. Immigration Court

 - Extern, Office of the New York State Attorney General (2015)